Executive Agencies Under Federal Law

 The United States Constitution does not provide specific and direct authority for the establishment of executive agencies or the appointment of Cabinet members.
 However, Article II, section 2, the Constitution states that the president may “require the Opinion, in writing, of the principal Officer in each of the executive Departments, upon any Subject relating to the Duties of their respective Offices.”
 As the government grew larger, executive agencies developed as a way to help the president discharge his duties and attend to his affairs.
 Today, these offices engage in the day-to-day administration and enforcement of executive orders and statutes.
-In total, the executive agencies employ over four million people and supervise an operating budget exceeding $2.3 trillion.

 - Department of Defense

-Department of Homeland Security
+- Department of Homeland Security

-Department of Education
+- Department of Education

 - Department of Justice

 - Department of Commerce

-Department of State
+- Department of State

-Department of Labor
+- Department of Labor

 The president has the power to appoint the heads of each department.
 Each head is officially referred to as the Secretary of his or her department, such as the Secretary of State, Secretary of Defense, or Secretary of Labor.
 The secretaries comprise the members of the president’s Cabinet and provide daily reports and guidance to the president on both national and international affairs.
 The State Department is the highest-ranking executive agency, and it oversees international diplomacy and updates the president on issues affecting international relations.
 The Department Secretaries play critical roles in helping the president develop national policy, respond to foreign situations, and enforce the president’s executive power.
 Many people refer to the Cabinet members as the president’s administrative arms or organs.